 When you start to look through the many choices you will see details listed for all themes.
 These details may include a list of the various functions that the theme offers.
 Make sure your special needs, if any, are listed or consult with your developer to determine whether what you need can be added to what you like.
 Most anything you can imagine can be accomplished by a skilled developer.

 We can often add functionality to a theme if your company changes requirements in the future.
 For example, we can add eCommerce to a theme that did not have it originally if your company decides on selling something online, or a blog, or calendar, or forum.

 Your goal during this process is to try to find one theme that has whatever functionality you need, has a look that you feel will support your text and photo assets and conveys the mood that you want to set for your company’s most important public relations asset – your website.

 How to pick a WordPress theme?

 If you’ve come this far you may have a few themes in mind.
 Now, when looking at a theme, be sure to click PREVIEW or DEMO to see what that theme will look like when installed.
-Also, envision this theme with YOUR photos and text and menu, etc., although you may use the photos they have if you like them.
+Also, envision this theme with YOUR photos and logo and text and menu, etc., although you may use the photos they have if you like them.
 They’re often quite good.